wiris/html-integrations/docs/code-of-conduct/README.md

-## Introduction
+## Code of conduct

 <small>[⇱ Back to root](../README.md)</small>

 This code of conduct outlines our expectations for participants as well as steps to reporting unacceptable behavior.
-WIRIS is dedicated to providing a good environment so that everybody can have a good experience.
+Wiris is dedicated to providing a good environment so that everybody can have a good experience.
 No type of harassment is tolerated.
 We ask you to be considerate to others and behave respectfully and professionally.

 We aim to provide to our community a safe and friendly environment for everyone, regardless of their knowledge, personal aspects or any other qualifications.